-Sometimes in class, students do not feel comfortable enough to answer the teacher’s questions or speak up – even if they have interesting ideas to share.
-Fear of judgement or shyness often keeps knowledgeable students from engaging themselves in the classroom.
+Sometimes in class, students do not feel comfortable enough to answer their teacher’s questions or speak up – even if they have interesting ideas to share.
+Fear of judgement or shyness often keeps knowledgeable students from engaging in the classroom.

-Why is it important for students to speak up in the classroom?
+Why is it so important for students to speak up in the classroom?

 There are numerous benefits of getting students to talk in class.
 Let’s take a look at what these are…